paketo-buildpacks/rfcs/text/0000-ibm-liberty-buildpack.md

 - Installs [Open Liberty](openliberty.io) unless `BP_LIBERTY_USE_WLP` is `true` then it installs [WebSphere Liberty](https://www.ibm.com/cloud/websphere-liberty).
 - Contributes liberty, task, and web process types

-### IBM Java Buildpack
+### Java-liberty Buildpack

 This buildpack has the purpose of being a multi buildpack which defaults to using Eclipse OpenJ9 and Open Liberty.
 It will be a copy of the [Java](https://github.com/paketo-buildpacks/java) buildpack, but will substitute Eclipse OpenJ9 as the default JVM and it will swap Apache Tomcat in favor of Open Liberty.
-The proposed name is `java-ibm`.
+The proposed name is `java-liberty`.

 ## Rationale and Alternatives